corneil/gradle-docs/README.md

 This code is used in the demonstration along with a presentation about Gradle.

-The presentation can be found at [http://www.slideshare.net/CorneilduPlessis]
+The presentation can be found at [http://www.slideshare.net/CorneilduPlessis/gradle-the-build-system-you-have-been-waiting-for-59280539]
-// To be updated when slides are published